Buy Atorva 80mg Online

 Before taking this medicine

 You should not use Atorva if you are allergic to atorvastatin, or if you have: liver disease; or if you are pregnant or breast-feeding.
-To make sure Atorva is safe for you, tell your doctor if you have: muscle pain or weakness; history of liver disease; history of kidney disease; history of stroke (including TIA or “mini-stroke”); a thyroid disorder; or if you drink more than 2 alcoholic beverages daily.
+To make sure Atorva is safe for you, tell your doctor if you have: muscle pain or weakness; the history of liver disease; the history of kidney disease; the history of stroke (including TIA or “mini-stroke”); a thyroid disorder; or if you drink more than 2 alcoholic beverages daily.
 Atorva can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
 This condition may be more likely to occur in older adults and in people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).

 This medicine can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.
 Stop taking Atorva and tell your doctor right away if you become pregnant Use effective birth control to prevent pregnancy while you are taking this medicine.
 Atorvastatin may pass into breast milk and could harm a nursing baby.
 Do not breast-feed while you are taking Atorva.
 Atorvastatin is not approved for use by anyone younger than 10 years old.